The Feeding (album)

 The Feeding is the third album by the metal band American Head Charge.

 Background

 The Feeding was recorded after a two-year exile, and with the band experiencing internal tumult and personal demons.
 It is the only album with Bryan Ottoson on guitar.
 The song "Cowards", appears on the Ultimate Fighting Championship compilation album Ultimate Beatdowns Vol. 1.
 The song "Loyalty" was featured on the EA Sports video game NHL 06.

+On May 1, 2026, The Feeding appeared on streaming services for the first time, as the album became available to be streamed on Spotify.

 Reception

 The Feeding sold over 100,000 copies and received positive reviews.